nhannguyen95/nhannguyen95.github.io/_posts/2018-04-23-merge-sort.md

 Say we want to sort an array in ascending order.

-The selection sort algorithm's idea is that assuming you're already had the first half and the second half of the array sorted, you can now merge them to create a sorted array (thus the name _merge_ sort).
+The merge sort algorithm's idea is that assuming you're already had the first half and the second half of the array sorted, you can now merge them to create a sorted array (thus the name _merge_ sort).

 {% include image.html
   url="https://upload.wikimedia.org/wikipedia/commons/c/cc/Merge-sort-example-300px.gif"